Arjun-G-Ravi/AI-Notes/04_NLP/02_Language models.md

 The assumption that the `probability of a word depends only on the previous word` is called a Markov assumption.
 Markov models are the class of probabilistic models that assume we can predict the probability of some future unit without looking too far into the past.

 ## 2. Neural network based language models
 Neural language models use neural networks to predict the likelihood of a sequence of words.
 These models are trained on a large corpus of text data and are capable of learning the underlying structure of the language.
-They typically use NNs like RNNs, LSTMs and transformers.

 They learn complex patterns and representations from large amounts of text data, allowing them to capture long-range dependencies and semantic relationships between words.

+Some of them are:
+ - RNN
+ - GRU
+ - LSTM
+ - Transformers

 # Evaluating Language models